Rescuing double robustness: safe estimation under complete misspecification: Conclusions

 This paper identifies and formally characterizes double fragility, a critical failure mode of standard doubly robust estimators that arises under the ubiquitous scenario of complete nuisance model misspecification.
 While these estimators are celebrated for their theoretical properties, we show that the very mechanism that provides robustness -- which we call asymptotic hard thresholding -- can, in practice, amplify errors and lead to instability.

 To address this, we propose the \ACC{} estimator.
 Our solution is both simple and powerful.
 When at least one nuisance model is correct, our \ACC{} estimator retains the desirable double robustness property of standard methods, ensuring consistency.
+When the nuisance functions converge to their population counterparts at a parametric product rate, \ACC{} is also semiparametric efficient.
 At the same time, our \ACC{} posesses a crucial safety guarantee, which ensures that its performance cannot be worse than that of its simpler constituent parts when all models are misspecified, thus preventing catastrophic failure.
-Finally, we propose an inference procedure based on the parametric bootstrap, which provides asymptotically valid confidence intervals when all nuisance models are correctly specified -- and appears to behave reasonably also under misspecification.
 Our simulation study and application to peptide abundance data confirm that the \ACC{} estimator provides a practical and reliable alternative, offering practitioners the benefits of double robustness with a crucial safeguard against its fragility.

 This work opens several avenues for future research.
 First, our \ACC{} framework could be extended to handle multivariate or other complex target parameters.
 Second, while a key practical advantage of our \ACC{} estimator is that it does not require the tuning of any additional parameters, alternative solutions for achieving safety, such as power-tuning or data-adaptive convex combinations of the \texttt{OR} and \texttt{IPW} estimators \citep{angelopoulos2023ppi++}, could and should be explored.
-Finally, our simulation study suggests that the bias of double robust estimators can be exacerbated, not reduced, as the sample size grows.
+Finally, our simulation study suggests that the bias of doubly robust estimators can be exacerbated, not reduced, as the sample size grows.
 Exploring the relationship between sample size and bias of \texttt{DR} under complete misspecification represents a further interesting research direction.